 Rumors circled the village like a kettle of vultures.
 “An odd one, that one.
 Thinks she’s faerie kin just like her mother.”

-Even friends, what few there were, called her a free spirit.
+Even friends, what few there were, called her a—imagine air quotes here—free spirit.

 Elsbeth wasn’t bothered by most of the talk.

 For one thing, the villagers were sleepy and unaware.
 And, to be painfully honest, which she almost always was, she could be quarrelsome at times, especially when Nate Goodson tried to gouge his customers.
-And she was odd—just like her mother.
-An attribute she struggled with and had finally learned to embrace…somewhat.
+And she was odd, just like her mother, an attribute she struggled with, but had finally learned to embrace…somewhat.

 “In this world, you have to be able to nod and smile and drink a little too much, and take selfies of your ass and say how awesome your date was, even if it wasn’t.
-In this world, I’m not enough,” she’d sigh.
+In this world, I’m not enough,” she’d say and then sigh.

 For one thing, she preferred books made out of paper.
-She also argued that smartphones made everyone dumber, not smarter.
-But—and this was a big but—to not own a mobile phone in the twenty-first century was to risk total and complete social isolation.
+She also argued that smart phones made everyone dumber, not smarter.
+But—and this was a big but—to not own a phone in the twenty-first century was to risk total and complete social isolation.